Rainbow-Dreamer/musicpy/README.md

 This wiki is updated frequently, since new functions and abilities are adding to musicpy regularly.
 The syntax and abilities of this wiki is synchronized with the latest released version of musicpy.

+Demo of writing music with musicpy: [BV18z4y1r7Pk](https://www.bilibili.com/video/BV18z4y1r7Pk/)

+musicpy's data sturctures, basic syntax, usage and more details are in this [wiki](https://github.com/Rainbow-Dreamer/musicpy/wiki), I'll try to make sure everything is detailed and clear, and with examples.

+you can click [here](https://www.jianguoyun.com/p/DRJrawoQhPG0CBiL2fMD) to download the entire wiki of musicpy I written in pdf and markdown format, which is updating continuously.

 Installation
 -------------
 Make sure you have installed python (version >= 3.7) in your pc first.